About Ramagiri Ashram

 “This place has been hallowed by our lives and work here all these thirty years.
 Shanti, our meditation hall, has been made sacred by all the devotion we have poured out at the feet of the Lord.
 Some mathematical wizard has calculated all the hours I have spent in Shanti with you in meditation.

-“All this is part of this place now, and I hope it will be a deep well of pure water for many generations to come.” – Easwaran
+“All this is part of this place now, and I hope it will be a deep well of pure water for many generations to come.” – Eknath Easwaran